zabenno/wireguard_api/README.md

 # wireguard_api
-A REST API server to broker connections between clients and servers.
+A REST API server to broker basic connections between clients and servers.

 ## Overview
 The goal of this project is to create an automated way of brokering connections between Wireguard clients and their servers.
-Currently the agents and server provide the configuration files required to create/configure the interfaces, the creation of these interfaces is not handled by these agents, for this see the command `wg-quick`.
+Currently the agent and server only generate the configuration files required to create/configure wireguard interfaces.
+The creation of these interfaces is not handled by the agent, for this, see the wireguard command `wg-quick`.
 This project could be greatly expanded and has a decent amount of assumptions.

 Warnings:
-* Code could really use some clean up, some refactoring, authentication, and improved error handling and logging.
+* Code could really use a clean up.
+Some refactoring, authentication, and improved error handling and logging.
+* User data passed to SQL queries is sanitised, however no checks are performed to ensure input data makes contextual sense.
-* Due to the way wireguard parses config, an invalid client public key will prevent the server from refreshing it's client list.
+* Due to the way the `wg syncconf` parses config, an invalid client public key will prevent the server from refreshing it's client list.
+This will fail with a misleading error suggesting the problem lies within the first lines of the generated file.
 * TLS is not handled by this app so a proxy is a must.

 Note: